fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

 ## Events

 Events represent a log of system activities.
 Events are typically emitted any time the system takes an action.
 Events are also emitted to report off-nominal conditions.
-Our component has four events, two that this section will show and two are left to the student.
+Our component has three events, one that this section will show and two are left to the student.

 Back inside your `led-blinker/Components/Led` directory, open the `Led.fpp` file.
-After the command you added in the previous section, add two events:
+After the command you added in the previous section, add this event:

 ```
-~~        @ Indicates we received an invalid argument. ~~
-~~        event InvalidBlinkArgument(badArgument: Fw.On) \ ~~
-~~            severity warning low \ ~~
-~~            format "Invalid Blinking Argument: {}" ~~

         @ Reports the state we set to blinking.
         event SetBlinkingState(state: Fw.On) \
             severity activity high \